aseriousbiz/abbot-docs-new/src/articles/playbooks/guides/sharing-usage-report.md

 Click "Save" to save the step.
 Don't worry, nothing will happen until we publish the Playbook.

 After adding the trigger, you'll notice a Dispatching option.
 Select "Run once for each customer".
 This provides the option run this playbook for a specific set of customer segments.
-For more about setting up customers and customer segments, visit [customers setup](xref:customers.setup).
+For more about setting up customers and customer segments, see [Customer Management in Abbot](xref:customers).
 In the screenshot below you can see this Playbook will only send the report to our esteemed Business and Enterprise customers.

 <img src="/public/images/articles/playbooks.guides.sharing-usage-report/dispatching.png">